 As an East Asian powerhouse that stretches over a landmass almost as large as the entire continent of Europe, a foreigner's experience in China could vary greatly depending on where they end up.
 Some expats may picture the urban jungles of Chinese megacities, others may imagine its megadiversity, from bamboo forests to tropical rainforests or arid deserts to mountain ranges, rivers and valleys.
 Whatever the planned destination, moving to China is an opportunity for expats to experience a country that's both rich in history and focused on the future.

-Thanks to its immense growth over the past two decades, China has continued to attract foreigners with special skills and advanced education.
-As a result, competition for jobs has increased and packages have been driven down by candidates from elsewhere in Asia who are willing to work for less than most Western expats.
+Thanks to its immense growth over the past few decades, China has continued to attract foreigners with specialised skills and advanced education to take up employment across various sectors.
+However, subsequent competition for jobs has increased and relocation packages have been driven down by candidates from elsewhere in Asia who are willing to work for less than most Western expats.

-Despite its immensity, most expats live in a handful of cities that traditionally attracted job hunters from the interior.
-As they have grown, so has their appeal and what were once medium-sized cities are quickly growing into sprawling metropolises.
+Despite China's immensity, most expats live in a handful of cities that traditionally attracted job hunters from the interior.
+As they have grown, so has their appeal and what were once medium-sized cities have quickly grown, and continue expanding into sprawling metropolises.

 While a way of life that's centred around traditional family structures and values persists amid the rapid development, China's economic growth has come at a price.
 Its problems with pollution and overpopulation are well documented, but as it enters the next stage of development, the country has moved away from its emphasis on industry to developing its service sector and improving its environmental sustainability.